sematext/docs/docs/monitoring/tag-support.md

 SPM supports 2 types of tags:

 1. **Physical tags** -  Physical Tag is an attribute of a data point one can use for filtering and grouping.
 They are sent with every data point.
-They are either automatically collected by agent or can be configured. e.g., hostname, jvm name, disk, elasticsearch index, tomcat webapp, port, etc.
+They are either automatically collected by agent or can be configured. e.g., hostname, jvm name, disk, elasticsearch index, tomcat webapp, port, etc. The maximum allowed length for key is 200 characters.
+The key should match this regex: `[a-zA-Z0-9_\-.:(\\ |,=)]+`.
 2. **Logical tags** - Logical tags are stored just once and updated periodically and are not sent as part of every data point.
 They are associated with a set of physical tags.
 One can filter/group data points using logical tags without sending them with every data point. e.g., cloud tags.
 You can configure user-defined tags like `env:prod` (on all production servers) and `env:test` (on all test servers) in EC2 and filter the data in UI based on these tags.
+The maximum allowed length for both key and value is 1024 characters.

 ## Cloud Tags